About IA STUDIO

 Governance

-IA STUDIO functions as a non-commercial research initiative and is not currently registered as a company, charity, or other formal legal entity.
+IA STUDIO functions as an independent research and documentation framework and is not currently registered as a company, charity, or other formal legal entity.

-This status may evolve as the framework develops and future institutional collaborations emerge.
+This status may evolve as the framework develops and as future institutional, custodial, or licensing collaborations are considered.

-Selected supporting data and documentation may be released to support verification and further study.
+Selected supporting data and documentation may be released to support verification and further scholarly study.

-Detailed analytical workflows and internal working notes are retained within the IA STUDIO research archive.
+Detailed analytical workflows, internal working notes, and development materials are retained within the IA STUDIO research archive.

 IA STUDIO operates independently of any grading, certification, or commercial valuation services.

-All conclusions remain grounded in independent scientific evidence and human-led reasoning.
+All analytical conclusions remain grounded in independently produced scientific evidence and human-led reasoning.

 Founder